Siebel Center Printers, Copiers, Scanners, Plotters

 Mac set-up for Xerox Phaser 5550 printers

 - Here is the driver link for the Xerox-phaser-5550.dmg.
+The latest driver from Xerox for Macs is for OSX 10.10.
+This will still work on newer versions of OSX.
 Download the DMG file and install it on your system.
 During the install, you will reach a point where the install wants to search for printers.
 Tell it to continue without selecting a printer.
 This will install the software you need to select later when adding the printer.

 - Click the + button to add a printer.